Faculty Affiliates

 Dr. Kimmes' research focuses on the association between mindfulness and romantic relationship processes and, by extension, various aspects of psychological and physical health and well-being.

-Dr. Ravinder Nagpal is Assistant Professor in the Department of Nutrition and Integrative Physiology.
-He received his Ph.D. in Food & Dairy Microbiology from National Dairy Research Institute in Haryana, India, and undertook postdoctoral trainings in gut microbiology from Juntendo School of Medicine in Tokyo and Wake Forest School of Medicine in Winston-Salem, N.C.
+Dr. Ravinder Nagpal is an Assistant Professor in the Department of Nutrition and Integrative Physiology.
+He received his Ph.D. in Food & Dairy Microbiology from the National Dairy Research Institute in Haryana, India, and undertook postdoctoral training in gut microbiology at Juntendo School of Medicine in Tokyo and Wake Forest School of Medicine in Winston-Salem, N.C.

 Dr. Joshua I. Newman is Co-Director of the Center for Sport, Health, and Equitable Development (SHED) and Professor of Sport, Media, and Cultural Studies in the Department of Sport Management.